 Spring heralds the promise of new beginnings and fresh starts.
 It provides the impetus to reflect and ask how can we be happier, freer and more fulfilled.
 The achievement of these and more are usually not done through being and having more, but rather with less.

-Bouyed by the optimism of Spring, it would be quite tempting to make a resolution to become a minimalist and adopt a simpler life overnight in one fell swoop.
-But simple living is a set of habits and hoping to do it all at once is all areas of one’s life is admirable, but more likely to set oneself up for failure.
+Buoyed by the optimism of Spring, it would be quite tempting to make a resolution to become a minimalist and adopt a simpler life overnight in one fell swoop.
+But simple living is a set of habits and hoping to do it all at once in all areas of one’s life is admirable, but more likely to set oneself up for failure.

 So it might be more effective and successful to start small; focus on a few things and turn them into habits.
-Once they become a part of your routine, you will enjoy a simpler life and create the space for what’s essential to your happiness.
+Once they become a part of your routine, you will simplify your life and create the space for what’s essential to your happiness.

 1. Focus on the essentials.

 Set aside a quiet time and ask yourself honestly “Who are the people and what are the things that are essential to your happiness?”
 These are the people and things (physical belongings, activities, experiences) that you cannot live without.
 Put these essential people and things on a list and resolve to focus the bulk of your time and resources on them.
 They are your priority.